-In the case of lessons for students in either the Enhancement Camp or the Consolidation Camp, the lesson plans and the sets of questions are seemingly the same.
+In the case of lessons for students in either the Enhancement Camp or Consolidation Camp, the materials, including the lesson plans and the sets of questions, are, on the surface, the same.
 These questions range from those of modest difficulty to those which require more insight and more knowledge and understanding.

 There are important reasons for both Camps sharing the same content.
-Exploring and answering these question sets are valuable to students from both Camps, albeit in different ways.
+Exploring and answering these question sets has value to students from both Camps, albeit in different ways.
 It enables students to work through a range of ideas on their own before hearing from their peers and teacher concerning the same questions - a very rich learning environment.
-Also, similar questions mean that expectations for students in both camps is not limited and students have the same potential for growth.
+Also, similar questions mean that expectations for students in both Camps is not limited and students have the same potential for growth.

-The difference between camps concerns the teaching focus, which is related to the breadth and depth of conceptual knowledge of students.
+The difference between Camps concerns the teaching focus, which is related to the breadth and depth of conceptual knowledge of students.
 It is anticipated that based on student performance within a lesson, the teacher will decide whether the class needs more practice and discussion of straightforward questions or whether extension material is more appropriate for the class.